lavinrp/EyeDevelopmentModel/Project-Description.md

 - Parallel Computing

 ## Project Background Description
 The underlying biological processes and patterns of early eye development are known for fruit flies and a few other species; however, a comprehensive model for all species has not been built.
-This project aims to use known rules to predict the development of any species� eyes by applying said rules to variable biological constraints.
+This project aims to use known rules to predict the development of any species' eyes by applying said rules to variable biological constraints.
 The simulated structure can then be compared to real samples to determine if this model can be used to correctly predict eye development in other species.

 ## Problem Statement
 Simulating the development of eyes by projecting known growth models onto variable biological constraints.